bugnano/rnr/README.md

 * Many file rename options
 * Robust file copy engine with minimal user interaction.
 Great for copying large amounts of data reliably.
+* Text and binary file viewer with line numbers and syntax highlighting for text, and masked data for binary, with optional hex display mode for both formats
-* View files with the selected pager (default: less)
+* If the internal file viewer is not used, view files with the selected pager (default: less)
 * Edit files with the selected editor (default: vi)
 * Open files with the selected opener (default: xdg-open)
 * Execute shell commands on the selected files